Solar power in Oregon: Solar highways

 In 2008, the Oregon Department of Transportation announced the completion of a 104 kW solar panel project along the interchange of Interstate 5 and I-205 near Tualatin, Oregon.
 The project is the first solar highway in Oregon and the first in the United States.

 In January 2012, the Oregon Department of Transportation announced the completion of its second solar highway project with a 1.75 megawatt capacity at its Baldock Safety Rest Area south of Wilsonville.

 A 165 kW expansion to the first project is under study, as is a potential third solar highway project with a capacity of 3 megawatts at ODOT's maintenance storage facility in West Linn.
-The 3 megawatt project in West Linn, Oregon would be the largest solar highway in the world, slightly passing the 2.8 megawatt record holder in Germany.
+This would be the largest solar highway in the world, slightly passing the 2.8 megawatt record holder in Germany.

 U.S. Department of Energy partnership

 Portland, Oregon is one of the 25 cities in the United States Department of Energy's Solar America Cities program.
 The program's goal is to "rapidly increase the use and integration of solar energy in communities across the country."